neil-agrawal1/meta-analysis-webscraper/README.md

 CrossRef
 * `crossref/crossrefsearch.py` - searches the database and brings back query results
-* `crossref/crossrefparse.py` - parses query results, creates crossrefdata.csv which contains titles and dois
+* `crossref/crossrefparse.py` - parses query results, creates crossrefdata.csv which contains titles and DOIs

 PubMed
 * `pubmed/pubmedsearch.py`- searches the database and brings back query results
-* `pubmed/pubmedparse.py`- parses query, creates pubmeddata.csv with titles and dois
+* `pubmed/pubmedparse.py`- parses query, creates pubmeddata.csv with titles and DOIs

 Google Scholar
 * `scholar/scholarsearch.py`- searches google scholar database and brings back query results
 * `scholar/scholarparse.py`- parses query results, creates scholar.csv which contains titles, urls, and other information
-* `scholar/fetch-dois.py`- pulls dois manually from all the urls, creates scholardata.csv with titles and dois
+* `scholar/fetch-dois.py`- pulls dois manually from all the urls, creates scholardata.csv with titles and DOIs

 Others
-* `combine-prelimdata.py`- combines csvs containing titles and dois from all 3 databases
+* `combine-prelimdata.py`- Combines csvs containing titles and DOIs from all 3 databases
-* `handleAPA.py`- Pulls dois from speciifcally the APA links collected from Google Scholar.
+* `handleAPA.py`- Pulls DOIs from specifically the APA links collected from Google Scholar.
 It then searches for abstracts for all APA papers.
 Stores the DOIs, titles, and abstracts in apadata.csv
-* `fetchAbstract.py` - Fetches abstract from all data collected and creates prelimdata.csv with titles, dois, and abstracts
+* `fetchAbstract.py` - Fetches abstract from all data collected and creates prelimdata.csv with titles, DOIs, and abstracts
 * `combine-alldata.py` - Combines apadata.csv and prelimdata.csv into papers.csv